Bryant homers twice as Rockies edge Diamondbacks 6-5 – KION546

 PHOENIX (AP) — Kris Bryant had his first multi-homer game of the season, leading the Colorado Rockies to a 6-5 victory over the Arizona Diamondbacks on Friday night.

 Bryant hit solo homers in the first and seventh, his second and third homers of the year.
-It was his 17th game with two more more homers.
+It was his 17th game with two or more homers.

+“This Kris Bryant that I’ve seen in the past, I think that’s the Kris Bryant that he sees himself as,” Colorado manager Bud Black said.
+“He’s healthy, he’s strong, he’s comfortable, and he’s confident.”

 Chad Kuhl (6-5) threw five innings, allowing four runs on six hits, three walks and two homers.
 Alex Colome recorded his fourth save of the year despite allowing a run in the bottom of the ninth.